I am back from my trip to Spain, where I was lucky enough to spend my fortieth birthday.

 The only thing that bothers me is that time is passing by so quickly and I want it to slow down!

 We had a lovely time in Spain.
-Aside from giving us the break we needed, it also gave me new inspiration for my next few watercolour landscapes.
+Aside from giving us the break we needed, it also gave me new inspiration!

 As you know, landscapes are not my thing.
-Actually, I don't enjoy painting them at all and it almost always shows!
+Actually, I don't enjoy painting them at all.

-That said - the landscapes in Spain were so different than what I see daily at home, that it gave me that little spark of inspiration that I needed to spur me on.
+That said - the landscapes in Spain were so different than what I see daily at home, that it gave me that little spark of inspiration that I needed.

-The light in the Meditteranean is different somehow and as a result of this, the colours are pure and the shadows strong.
+The light in the Mediterranean is different somehow and as a result of this, the colours are pure and the shadows strong.

 We stayed with friends who live amongst acres of farmland and there was a particular route cutting through the fields of wheat, straw, barley and such like, along which Paul and I walked everyday.